 \section{Introduction and Motivation}

-Perfect set forcing is a forcing notion whose conditions are perfect subtrees of $2^{<\omega}$ (or more generally, of $\omega^{<\omega}$).
-A perfect tree is a nonempty tree with no terminal nodes in which every node has two incompatible extensions; forcing with such a tree adds a new real (an infinite branch through the tree) that is ``generic'' in a strong topological sense.
-Similarly to Cohen forcing, which adds a very ``free'' generic real, or random forcing, which adds a measure-theoretically generic real, perfect set forcing adds a special real: one of a minimal Turing degree.
-This forcing notion is closely related to Albert Muchnik's solution of the Post problem in \cite{zbMATH03117565}.
+Perfect set forcing is a forcing notion whose conditions are perfect subtrees of $2^{<\omega}$ (or, more generally, of $\omega^{<\omega}$).
+A perfect tree is a nonempty subtree of $2^{<\omega}$ with no terminal nodes; forcing with such a tree adds a new real (an infinite branch through the tree) that is ``generic'' in a strong topological sense.
+Similarly to Cohen forcing, which adds a very ``free'' generic real, or random forcing, which adds a measure-theoretically generic real, perfect set forcing adds a special real: one of minimal Turing degree.
+This forcing notion is closely related to Albert Muchnik's solution to the Post problem in \cite{zbMATH03117565}.
 It was formulated as a forcing notion by Gerald Sacks in \cite{Sacks}.

 For a set theorist, the importance of perfect set forcing lies in its ability to control the structure of the continuum while preserving many regularity properties.
-It keeps the cardinal invariants of the continuum low, while increasing the value of the continuum itself.
+It keeps the cardinal invariants of the continuum low, while increasing the $\aleph$ corresponding to the size of the continuum.
 Perfect set forcing plays a central role in minimality results for Turing degrees and degrees of constructibility.
 Iterations or products of perfect set forcing are often used to obtain consistency results about the size of the continuum, the existence of certain pathological sets, or the behaviour of definable sets of reals, all while keeping the forcing ``mild'' enough not to destroy global features of the universe.
 Over a model of CH, it can be iterated with countable support $\omega_2$ many times while preserving both $\aleph_1$ and $\aleph_2$.
 Various combinatorial properties of the resulting model are known, see \cite{zbMATH03664937} and \cite{GeshckeQuickert}.